Qparrot/socialapp/README.md

 9. Change the region of the api (+)

-10. Bild a user Registration.
+10. Bild a user Registration api.

+11. Bild a user Login api.

+12. Refactor the code.

+13. Add the image upload api.

+14. Add the additional User Data api.

 ### Question